hayate891/VRTK/DOCUMENTATION.md

 ### Event Payload

  * `RaycastHit raycastHit` - The Raycast Hit struct of item that is obscuring the path to the controller.
- * `uint controllerIndex` - The index of the controller that is being or has been obscured or being or has been glanced.
+ * `VRTK_ControllerReference controllerReference` - The reference to the controller that is being or has been obscured or being or has been glanced.

 ### Class Methods